Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Change metric functions to CNNs
     * Provide a clean framework that elegantly encompasses both few and zero-shot learning.

-#### Theoretical Analysis

-- [ICLR 2020] A THEORETICAL ANALYSIS OF THE NUMBER OF SHOTS IN FEW-SHOT LEARNING
-    * Analysis on Prototypical Networks, result is not significant, however we can have a look into the analysis
-    * Analysis the phenomena that when training shot mismatch the val shot, the prototype's perform will degenerate.
-    * The review score is 8, 6, 6.
-I am little argue with the result, for train on small shot then evaluate on large shot could improve the result.
-Furthermore, only 0.X% improvement or versus could casued by some other reasons, such like random seed, initializations, so I am little double with the results.

-- [ICML 2020] On the Global Optimality of Model-Agnostic Meta-Learning
-    * Theoretical analysis for meta-learning

-- [ICML 2020] Meta-learning for mixed linear regression
-    * Theoretical analysis on how many auxiliary tasks can help small-data task

 #### Features Extractor Enhanced Methods
 ** Descriptions 01**: They improve classic methods by enhancing feature extractors